EMH333/EMH_Website/content/posts/2022/university-wifi.md

 A few searches revealed that this had come up as people were [updating to Fedora 36 as well](https://ask.fedoraproject.org/t/cannot-connect-to-wpa2-enterprise-university-wifi-eduroam-on-fedora-36/20288/5).
 Unfortunately this wasn't helpful because the OpenSSL config location and setup differs a bit between distributions.
 Update (28-Apr-2022): [Fedora 36 lists this as a blocker for release](https://bugzilla.redhat.com/show_bug.cgi?id=2072070) (that linked thread goes into more detail about the origins of the problem).

-At last I found a [relevant mailing list message](https://www.mail-archive.com/desktop-packages%40lists.launchpad.net/msg680651.html) that solved the issue.
+At last I found a [relevant message on the Ubuntu bug tracker](https://bugs.launchpad.net/ubuntu/+source/wpa/+bug/1958267/comments/22) that solved the issue.
 The  easy way to solve this is to edit the file at `/etc/ssl/openssl.cnf` to support the legacy renegotiation

 ## Solution for Ubuntu 22.04 (or Pop!_OS 22.04):